mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 ## New Repository

-When creating a new Alfresco Repository, use the `Alfresco Elasticsearch Connector` applications in the following sequence:
+When creating a new Alfresco Repository, use the Alfresco Elasticsearch Connector applications in the following order:

-* Start the ACS Stack, including the Alfresco Elasticsearch Connector Live Indexing services and Elasticsearch server
+1. Start the Content Services Stack, including Alfresco Elasticsearch Connector Live Indexing services and Elasticsearch server.
-* Configure Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server
+2. Configure Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server.
-* Run the reindexing app from the command line replacing the connection details as appropriate:
+3. Run the reindexing app from the command line and replace the connection details as appropriate:

+@martin where do they get the `alfresco-elasticsearch-reindexing-3.0.0-app.jar` form ?

 ```java
 $ java -jar alfresco-elasticsearch-reindexing-3.0.0-app.jar \